ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 With help from cansniffer (or RAMN's CAN RX MONITOR screen), we can identify which CAN ID corresponds to each control, by physically moving controls and observing which CAN ID has a payload that changes accordingly.
-We can then set RAMN's inputs as specified by the secret_input_function.
+We can then set RAMN's inputs as specified by the verify_secret_input.

 .. image:: img/writeups/chv_ecua_4.jpg
    :align: center